abuseofnotation/abuseofnotation.github.io/cv.md

 Technical
 ---
 * Deep knowledge of the web platform.
 * Huge experience with *front-end* JavaScript development - coding single page applications with React, Angular and other frameworks, designing interfaces with HTML and CSS.
-D3.
-Canvas API.
+Also D3, Canvas API.
-* Experience with *back-end* web development with *node* and *Ruby on Rails*.
-Experience with *SQL* database development.
+* Experience with *back-end* web development with *express.js* and *Ruby on Rails*. * Experience with *SQL* database development.
-* Good knowledge of TypeScript.
-Huge interest in *type systems*.
+* Excellend command of JavaScript and TypeScript.
-* Huge interest in *functional programming* experience with *Haskell* and *PureScript*.
+* Some experience with Ruby, Java, Perl, PureScript.
 * Ability to construct technical solutions that span across multiple technologies.
 * Experience with creating and maintaining *software documentation*, both developer-oriented (API docs, product overviews and tutorials) and user-oriented (integrated tips, video tutorials).
 * Experience with designing *user interfaces* and user experience.
 * Experience with handling server administration, deployments etc. Good *Unix* skills, some AWS experience.
+* Experience with handling payments with *Stripe*.
+* Experience with *OAuth* single-sign-on solutions.

 Project management
 ---

 * Experience in *leading* small to medium software projects - facilitating scrums performing code reviews, making architecture decisions, solving tech and people issues, distributing the work between the team members.
 * Experience in *mentoring* junior developers and other team members - performing induction trainings, conducting one-on-one meetings and reviews.
-* Experience in communicating with *clients*, grokking different domains, putting down and implementing business requirements, and in general keeping them happy.
+*  Experience in *mentoring* junior

+Product design
+---
+* Experience in working with business analysts - gaining domain knowledge, understanding requirements.
+* Experience in *creating software specifications* designing solutions to customers' problems.

 Domain knowledge
 ---